kkanzelmeyer/alfred-server-raspberrypi/README.md

 # Alfred Home Server
-##_UNDER CONSTRUCTION_
+**_UNDER CONSTRUCTION_**

 ## Summary
-Project Alfred is a home monitoring server intended to be run on the Raspberry pi.
+Project Alfred is a home monitoring server intended to be run on the Raspberry Pi.
-It is designed to be flexible and allow users to add various input/output devices, such as doorbells, garage doors, electrical outlets, ceiling fans, lights, etc, throughout the home to be monitored and/or controlled by Alfred
+It is designed to be flexible and allow users to add various input/output devices, such as doorbells, garage doors, electrical outlets, ceiling fans, lights, etc, throughout the home to be monitored and/or controlled by Alfred.

 ## Architect Overview